herrethan/primoris-gatsby/content/page/admissions-faq/index.md

 At Primoris, our students are placed into classes based on their ability instead of by age.
 Therefore, the final tuition amount depends on which class the child is placed in.

 ###What is the student to teacher ratio/ average class size?
-Classes average 7-8 students, and the maximum class size is 12 students.
+The maximum student to teacher ratio is 12:1.
+Classes average 7-8 students.
 Class sizes are kept small to maximize close attention to each student.

 ###Is there an application fee?
-There is no fee to apply to Primoris Academy.
+Primoris Academy has rolling admissions, so there is no deadline to submit an application.

 ###Do you offer financial aid?
 Yes, Primoris Academy offers financial aid on a case-by-case basis.